Treating Your Child’s Flu Symptoms at Home

 “Either ibuprofen or acetaminophen can be used to help reduce your child’s fever and ease body aches and pain,” Dr. Jernigan said.
 “However, these medications have age and weight guidelines and should not be combined without direction from a healthcare professional, as it can be very dangerous for your child.”

-Acetaminophen can also be found in Tylenol, as well as cold and cough medicines like DayQuil and Mucinex, so make sure you are not giving your child too much acetaminophen by combining the two.
+Tylenol is made out of acetaminophen, which can also be found in cold and cough medicines like DayQuil and Mucinex, so make sure you are not giving your child too much acetaminophen by combining the two.

 While treating your child’s flu symptoms at home may not be easy—and oftentimes is a little overwhelming—we’re here to help.
 And remember, it’s never too late to get a flu shot or to encourage family and friends to do the same.